andrescosta/jobico-cloud/README.md

 ### Disabling Enhacements

-To omit the deployment of an add-on or service, create a file named **disabled** in its directory.
+To omit the deployment of an add-on or service, when a cluster is built using command line, create a file named **disabled** in its directory.
 This simple step ensures that the specified add-on or service will not be deployed, allowing you to customize the cluster setup according to your needs.

+## DNS

 ## Management